RosettaCommons/documentation/rosetta_basics/Glossary.md

 #### sequence number

+#### Shultzy's
+[[Shultzy's|http://www.shultzys.com/]] is a favorite bar and sausage grill of the Rosetta community when in Seattle for RosettaCON.
+It's on the east side of The Ave.

 #### side chain

 The 20 aminoacids contain an amino group (NH2), a carboxylic acid group (COOH), and any of various sideChains R, and have the basic formula NH2-CH-COOH(R)